vadimsZinatulins/Profiler/README.md

 }
 ```
 The output of the profiler goes to a `.json` file at the path specified in the `filePath` when the session is created.
 If the path is not specified then the output goes to `result.json` file in the directory where the project is running.

+To analyse the results open Google Chrome Browser and enter `chrome://tracing/` in the URL.
+Then grab the `.json` file and drop it in the browser.
+From there you can inspect the results.
 # Credits
 Credits goes to [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw)